MateusJabour/mateusjabour.github.io/_posts/2016-02-05-understading-how-computation-works-1-1.md

 nil
 </code>

 To finish our SIMPLE implementation, let's implement while, a looping statement.
-So, to implement while, we will need to use if statement to represent the while condition, the if consequence will be a sequence, the first expression will be the assigment, that represents the while body being executed and updating the environment, the second expression will be the while, that will use the updated environment, this if will be repeat until the condition becomes false.
+So, to implement while, we will need to use if statement to represent the while condition, the if consequence will be a sequence, the first expression will be the assignment, that represents the while body being executed and updating the environment, the second expression will be the while, that will use the updated environment, this if will be repeat until the condition becomes false.

 <code>
 class While < Struct.new(:condition, :body)